 If we have no problem eating it there, then why can’t we eat it here?
 Have we been unfair to Filipino street food?
 Are all the stories untrue?
 Has it all been a conspiracy concocted by some secret society of restaurant CEOs?!

 Those are the questions we sought to answer with this post.
-Like Garret and Miristi Gee who came to the Philippines to discover their roots, Ren and I walked the streets of Manila to discover, or should I say, rediscover our passion for Filipino street food.
+Like foreign-born Filipinos who come to the Philippines to discover their roots, Ren and I walked the streets of Manila to discover, or should I say, rediscover our passion for Filipino street food.
 Here’s what we found.